Marguerite Alibert

 Marguerite Marie Alibert (9 December 1890 – 2 January 1971), also known as Maggie Meller, Marguerite Laurent, and Princess Fahmy, was a French socialite.
-She started her career as a prostitute and later courtesan in Paris, and from 1917 to 1918, she had an affair with the prince of Wales (later Edward VIII).
-After her marriage to Egyptian aristocrat Ali Kamel Fahmy Bey, she was frequently called princess by the media of the time.
-In 1923, she killed her husband at the Savoy Hotel in London.
+She started her career as a prostitute and later courtesan in Paris, and from 1917 to 1918, she had an affair with the Prince of Wales (later Edward VIII).
+After her marriage to Egyptian aristocrat Ali Kamel Fahmy Bey, she was frequently called princess by the news media of the time.
+In 1923, she killed her husband at the Savoy Hotel in London, England.
 She was eventually acquitted of the murder charge after a trial at the Old Bailey.

 Life

 Marguerite Marie Alibert was born on 9 December 1890 in Paris to Firmin Alibert, a coachman, and Marie Aurand, a housekeeper.
 At age 16, she gave birth to a daughter, Raymonde.
-In the following eight to ten years, Alibert led a nomadic life until she met Mme Denant, who ran a Maison de Rendezvous, a brothel catering to a high society clientele.
+In the following eight to ten years, Alibert led a nomadic life until she met Madame Denant, who ran a maison de rendezvous, a brothel catering to a high society clientele.
 Under the tutelage of Denant, Alibert became a high-class sex worker.
-Subsequently, Alibert had a number of notable clients, particularly Edward, Prince of Wales.
+Alibert had a number of notable clients, particularly Edward, Prince of Wales.

-She and Edward first met in April 1917 at the Hôtel de Crillon in Paris.
-At the time, he was in France as an officer of the Grenadier Guards in the Western Front during World War I. Edward became infatuated with her, and during their relationship, he wrote many candid letters to her.
+Alibert and Edward first met in April 1917 at the Hôtel de Crillon in Paris.
+At the time, he was in France as an officer of the Grenadier Guards in the Western Front during World War I. Edward became infatuated with her, and during their relationship, he wrote many letters to her.
 Although the affair was intense while it lasted, by the end of the war, Edward had ended the relationship.

 Ali Fahmy Bey

 Ali Fahmy Bey became infatuated with Alibert when he first encountered her in Egypt while she was escorting a businessman.
 He saw her again several times in Paris, and they were eventually formally introduced in July 1922.
 Following that meeting, they embarked on a tour of gambling and entertainment establishments in Deauville, Biarritz, and Paris.
 Fahmy returned to Egypt, but soon after, he invited her to the country, feigning illness and telling her that he could not live without her.
-They were married in December 1922 and had a formal Islamic wedding in January 1923.
+They were married civilly in December 1922 and had an Islamic wedding in January 1923.

 Killing of Ali Fahmy

-On 1 July 1923, the couple arrived in London for the holidays.
+On 1 July 1923, the couple arrived in London.
 They stayed at the Savoy Hotel with their entourage consisting of a secretary, a valet, and a maid.
 On 9 July, the couple and the secretary went to see the operetta The Merry Widow.
 Upon returning to the hotel, they had a late supper where they started one of their frequent arguments.
 At 2:30 a.m. on 10 July, Alibert shot her husband repeatedly from behind, striking him in the neck, back, and head.
 She used a .32 calibre semi-automatic Browning pistol.
-The victim was transported to Charing Cross Hospital but died of his wounds in about an hour.
+Fahmy was transported to Charing Cross Hospital, and succumbed to his injuries an hour later.